 - a recommendation of the type of accommodation needed

 Upon receiving and reviewing the necessary documentation, the interactive process may continue or a decision may be made on the request.
-Disability Services is available to work with the necessary parties throughout the process.

 VIII.
 Responsibility for Implementation

 IX.
-Filing a Grievance:
+Filing an Appeal: